 E-learning, defined as learning that is enabled electronically, comes in many shapes and forms.
 Yet, few educators truly grasp the extent to which e-learning examples can stretch.
 In this post, we’ll be covering four such examples, but the usage of e-learning extends far beyond these case studies.

 Advances in technology are enabling our society to shift from traditional, in-person educational models to virtual programs.
-With modern software systems, people are learning everything — Python programming, Japanese, or even accounting without ever leaving the comfort of their home.
+With modern software systems, people are learning everything — Python programming, Japanese, Chinese, French, or even accounting without ever leaving the comfort of their homes.

 E-learning makes this a reality.
 It grants accessibility, affordability, and opportunity to people around the world.
 People who might have had limited opportunities due to their location now have access.